laura-barluzzi/Learn-Python-hard-way/README.md

 # Learn-Python-hard-way
-In this repository I collect all my exercised from the Learn Python the Hard Way book.
+In this repository I collect all the exercises I did for the the book "Learn Python the Hard Way", available here: https://learnpythonthehardway.org/book/